Oussama-Aouina/Connect-4-Game-with-pygame/README.md

 # Connect-4-Game-with-pygame
-connect four game created by pygame all the designs and the code are created by me and any one can use it if he need
+I have created a Connect Four game using Pygame, where I have personally designed all the visuals and written the code.
+It is my original creation, and I am making it available for anyone to use if they need it.